Updated: Nov 26, 2020

 The goal: A marketing role at a mid-sized software company, preferably a rotational program or product marketing position.

-The history (I’ve already failed!): I discovered HubSpot in December 2019 and long story short, I fell in love.
-I consumed as much of their publicly available content as possible, spoke with 5 current employees to verify what I read, took HubSpot Academy’s inbound marketing course, and applied to their marketing internship in January.
-Two weeks of interviews later, I received a "Thank you but no" before the final round.
-Reading the email, I cried over a professional rejection for the first time (and I’d received many many before).
+The history (I’ve already failed!): I discovered marketing in tech in December 2019 (I was previously entirely unaware of the industry).
+In January 2020, I applied to marketing internships at HubSpot and Salesforce—the only two companies with open applications so "late" into the school year.
+Two weeks of interviews later, I received a "Thank you but no" from both.
+Reading the emails, I cried over professional rejections for the first time (and I’d received many many before).
 On the glass-half-full side, though, the tearful reaction meant I cared enough to be emotionally impacted by the rejection and confirmed I was on the right track.

-Understand each marketing specialty: speak to one person from each marketing team at HubSpot (there are ~40).
+Understand each marketing specialty: speak to one person from each marketing team at HubSpot for a thorough overview (there are ~40).
 I'm about 2/3 of the way through.

-Similarly, learn from marketers at my other top 5 organizations.
+Similarly, learn from marketers at my other goal organizations.
 Can't have all my knowledge eggs in one basket.

 Understand the business (attend quarterly earnings calls, do a competitive analysis, take apart the SaaS business model).
 Essentially answer the questions: how does the company make money?
 How could I help increase sustainable revenue (from a marketing lens) if I joined the team?